ParkPulse-dev/AngryBirdsStyle/README.md

 ## Description

-- Enjoy 3 exciting levels, each with 3 difficulties to test your skills.
+- Enjoy 3 exciting levels with 3 difficulties to test your skills.
 - Use the intuitive mechanics: Drag the bird backward to adjust the hook's force and release it when you find the perfect angle.
 - Need a fresh start?
 No problem!
 Simply click the 'Reset' button to restart the current level.